Quagmire's Dad: Plot

 Peter and Joe visit Quagmire and are introduced to his father, Lieutenant Commander Dan Quagmire.
 Expecting to see the inspiration for Quagmire's sexual behavior, they are surprised by Dan's stereotypically gay mannerisms.
 The next morning, Quagmire invites Peter and Lois to the Naval Ball being held to honor his father, but soon begins arguing with Peter about his father's sexuality.

 At the ball that night, members of the Navy bombard Quagmire with compliments about his war-hero father, most of which can be taken as double entendres about Dan's alleged homosexuality.
-Concerned that his dad might actually be gay, Quagmire confronts him and Dan explains that he is not gay, but is instead "a woman trapped in a man's body" and intends to undergo sex reassignment surgery during his stay in Quahog, much to Quagmire's dismay.
-The surgery is a success, with Quagmire's dad emerging as "Ida".
+Concerned that his dad might actually be gay, Quagmire confronts him and Dan explains that he is not gay, but is instead a woman trapped in a man's body and intends to undergo sex reassignment surgery during his stay in Quahog, much to Quagmire's dismay.
+The surgery is a success, with Dan emerging as "Ida Davis".

 That night, Ida and Quagmire join the Griffins for dinner.
 As the dinner begins, however, Quagmire becomes frustrated when the Griffins turn the conversation towards Ida's operation, and storms out of the room.
 At Quagmire's home, Quagmire tells Ida that he is not sure he can deal with her new gender identity.
 Saddened, Ida leaves Quagmire's home and decides to stay at a nearby Marriott Hotel.

 Meanwhile, Brian has been out of town attending a seminar on creating a web series and is unaware of what has happened.
 On his way home, Brian stops at the Marriott, meets Ida, and has a few drinks with her.
 Quickly bonding, they retire to Ida's room for sex.